cschpc/vlasiator-on-KNL/README.md

 ### Performance comparison

-In the table below we have compared the performance of Vlasiator on the Xeon Phi test platform, to its performance on one node on Sisu.csc.fi.
-On this machine each node has two 2.6 GHz Haswell processor, each with 12 cores.
+In table 5 we have compared the performance of Vlasiator on the Xeon Phi test platform, to its performance on one node on Sisu.csc.fi.

+**Table 5.** Performance in units of millions of cell updates per second, comparing the performance of the Xeon Phi to the performanc obtained on a node with two 2.6 GHz Haswell processor, each with 12 cores.

 |            |  Xeon Phi |  Xeon
 |------------|------------|---------